alistaircameron/alistaircameron.github.io/packages/index.markdown

 <br><br>
 <span style = "font-family: Courier New">creeps. \\
 \\
-Econ and academia more generally is known to be a place where sexual misconduct goes unpunished.
-My hope is that creeps, a package still very much in beta, is a small contribution to combatting this trend.
-It allows latex-users to quickly identify authors in their .bib files who have been sanctioned for sexual misconduct by their institution.\\
+Econ and academia more generally is known to be a place where sexual misconduct goes unpunished. `creeps` is a small contribution to combatting this trend.
+It allows latex users to quickly and easily identify authors in their .bib files who have been sanctioned for sexual misconduct by their institution.
+To do so, it matches you .bib file entries to the [ASMD database](https://academic-sexual-misconduct-database.org) (and so currently only picks up US institutions).\\
 <br><br>

 tldr; here's a [minimum working example](https://www.overleaf.com/project/65916a0c9f98ad02ee07be00).\\